darinz/ML/11_transformers/README.md

-# Transformers and Language Models
+# Transformers and Large Language Models

 This section contains comprehensive materials covering transformer architectures and large language models (LLMs), which have revolutionized natural language processing and artificial intelligence.
 Transformers represent a fundamental shift from recurrent and convolutional architectures to attention-based models that can process sequences in parallel and capture long-range dependencies effectively.